 English and Math

-Khan academy is a fun educational website mainly focused on Math and Computing.
-There lesson plans are aligned with the school curriculum.
+It is an educational website mainly focused on Math and Computing.
+Their lesson plans are aligned with the school curriculum.
 They even have created a schedule to follow at home per grade.
 Check it out here.

 Eureka is widely used in U.S. school by teachers for teaching Math from K-5th grade.
 The teaching material is grouped by grade and topics.
 It is a wonderful resource for worksheets and printable materials which are aligned with the state standards.
 Access their free resources here.